mzepp/My-Project/README.md

 # Wordpress-Theme-1
 Synopsis

 My first custom wordpress theme.
-I have created this theme because I was interested in learning more about Wordpress.
+It is a very basic theme to start, but I will be adding new features to it.

+Motivation

+I was interested in learning how to create a custom wordpress theme.
+I used tutorials to build this from scratch.

 Contributors